-For some compressors, suction equalizing is automatically controlled.
+NOTE For VSH/VSSH compressors, suction equalizing is automatically controlled.

 Oil Cooling

 VilterTM single screw compressors have several options when it comes to oil cooling, such as plate-type cooler (using refrigerant, glycol or water) and liquid injection, (single or dual) controlled by Vission 20/20's settings.